intranda/goobi-plugin-step-mixed-ocr/README.md

 # Goobi workflow Plugin: goobi-plugin-step-mixedocr

-Plugin to handle processes with mixed antiqua/fracture pages that were configured manually
+Plugin to handle processes with mixed antiqua/fracture pages that were configured manually.

 ## Plugin details